Texas is separating families at the border in apparent ‘harsh and cruel’ shift in policy, immigration attorney says - KVIA

 “These are all sham arrests,” Etter said.
 “The criminal trespass statute was never designed to arrest people for immigration violations.”

-Etter says the way Texas DPS troopers are dressing on the border is also causing confusion, because some of them are wearing green uniforms similar in color to those used by US Border Patrol.
+The way Texas DPS troopers are dressing on the border is also causing confusion, Etter says, because some of them are wearing green uniforms similar in color to those used by US Border Patrol.

 “Most of our clients believe that they are presenting themselves to immigration officers,” Etter said.